 College of Liberal Arts

 Language Proficiency Testing

 If you're an undergraduate student at UT Austin seeking a waiver for your foreign language requirement in a language not regularly offered at UT Austin, we proctor language proficiency tests and can assist with your waiver request upon achieving the necessary score.
-For any questions, please refer to our FAQs
+For any questions, please refer to our FAQ's below.

-Click on the below options to purchase a Language Proficiency Exam or access the link directly here
+Click on the options below to purchase a Language Proficiency Exam or access the link directly here

+College of Liberal Arts